MuseApplications/MyFunGame/storyboard/dialog-narration.md

 ### Panel 5.2 Maria Rosa with a light bulb
 How about if I sew it some gloves (Maybe I can sew it a glove - MK) made of vinyl.
 You know how you always stick to vinyl furniture?
+(And I could sew a sleeve with the same material I used to make this top! - MK)

 ### Panel 5.3 Rai with her head on her desk
 Sure, what can it hurt? (let's give it a shot. -RK)

 ### Panel 5.4 Pictured from above, Rai alone in her room next to the mechanical hand

-### Panel 5.5 Maria Rosa rushing in sweating holding up a glove
+### Panel 5.5 Mia rushing in sweating holding up a glove
 I made these (this - Mk) as quick as I could!
+(I think the sleeve is pretty! - MK)

-### Panel 5.6 Rai and Maria Rosa stare amazed at the gloved hand moving the cards around
+### Panel 5.6 Rai and Mia stare amazed at the gloved hand moving the cards around
 ...

 ## Scene 6 Science Fair